|

 Agility Ladder

-standard ladder is 10 yards long with 18 inch squares but you can construct
+standard ladder is 10 yards long with 18-inch squares, but you can construct

-your own ladder using sticks or tape.
+your ladder using sticks, lino strips or tape.

-When beginning an agility ladder program start with 2 to 4
+When beginning an agility ladder program, start with 2 to 4

 Exercises